-One of my clients turned red and burst out “They are eating our Lunch!” last year.
-He was belatedly aware that it wasn’t just the GFC or an industry recession that was causing his sales downturn but that a new competitor was stealing his market share.
-The recent start-up was using web direct ordering with a mobile distribution channel to cut him out of the supply chain – a classic disintermediation play.
+One of my clients turned red and burst out “They are eating our Lunch!”.
+He was belatedly aware that it wasn’t just the downturn or an industry recession that was causing his sales decline.
+Instead a new competitor was stealing his market share.
+The recent start-up was using web direct ordering with a mobile distribution channel.
+This cut him out of the traditional supply chain – a classic disintermediation play.

 Kevin Roberts, the CEO of advertising giant Saatchi and Saatchi pitches to multinational CEOs around the world.
-He said recently that most are wondering how to plan and grow in a Volatile, Uncertain, Complex and Ambiguous (VUCA) world full of ‘black swan’ events like the Libyan turmoil, tsunamis and earthquakes.
-Kevin announced that strategy was dead and that “surfing opportunities” is the new order.
+He said recently that most are wondering how to plan and grow in a volatile, uncertain, complex and ambiguous (VUCA) world full of ‘black swan’ events.
+These include the Libyan turmoil, tsunamis and earthquakes.
+Kevin also announced that strategy was dead and that “surfing opportunities” is the new order.

 So how do organisations innovate and keep up with the rapid pace of change in a VUCA environment?
 Clients don’t want old-school management consulting and “sold by weight” hefty strategic documents– they want miracle workers with powerful tools!

 Perhaps you’ve noticed that people don’t read much anymore – they are too busy.
 I was with a CEO last week who pointed to a two foot high stack of strategic reports that he had not yet read – let alone absorbed, ratified or heaven forbid – had time to implement!

 In order to get a CEO’s attention, advice has to be short, quick and to the point.
 To be implemented by the whole team it has to engage hearts and minds.
 Teams have limited resources – time, energy, attention, money and staff.
 If you want your strategy to get implemented, it’s time to try some new techniques that appeal to busy people of all ages – it’s time to think Visual!

 New Business Model Generation